qmarr/ESP32_IR_Lamp_Controller/README.md

 After learning is complete, the controller enters idle mode.
 From this state, the user can select scenes using the rotary encoder and run the selected scene with a short press.
 A long press clears saved IR commands and returns the device to learning mode.

-The LDR sensor is used to detect low ambient light.
+The LDR sensor is used to detect when to send command to power ambient lamp.
 When the room becomes dark enough and the lamp is assumed to be off, the controller sends the power command automatically.

-After a period of inactivity, the controller enters light sleep mode and wakes up using the encoder button.
+After a period of inactivity, the controller enters light sleep mode.
+User can wake it up using encoder button.

 ## States diagram